Our Verdict

 Convenience

-The Atomic has a built-in belt clip and work light, which is quite good.
-It provides adequate illumination for your work area and stays on for 20 seconds or so when you hit the button.
+The add-ons that the Atomic does have work well, but it is missing a few features compared to the top products.
+It has a built-in belt clip for quick storage and a work light that provides adequate illumination for your work area and stays on for 20 seconds or so when you hit the button.

-It's about average weight, tipping the scales at just over three pounds.
+It weighs just over three pounds, which is pretty average.
 The chuck can hold bits up to ½" in diameter, and you have two different speed/torque ratios to choose from.
-It's also easy to swap the batteries in and out, but we were disappointed by the lack of a battery charge level indicator.
+It's also easy to swap the batteries in and out, but we missed having a battery charge level indicator, as the drill sometimes died mid-project without any warning.

 Should You Buy the Dewalt Atomic?